SimonPadbury/Codebase-3/INFORMATION.md

 }
 ```

-This is done (a.) to keep things DRY ("don't  repeat yourself"), and (b.) so that any of these mixins can easily be used or coped elsewhere.
+This is done so that:
+  (a.) things are kept DRY ("don't  repeat yourself");
+  (b.) any of these mixins can easily be used or coped elsewhere;
+  (c.) designers/developers can use either mixins or classes to accomplish the same result frontend in the browser.

 (3.)
 The mixin/class prefix **namespace** is unique to each **object**.
 This must be a single word; hyphens only for separating prefix, midfix and suffix.
 If necessary eliminate spaces within phrases to form a single word, e.g. 'menubar', 'searchform'.
 You may use camelCase if you prefer.